jtr13/gittutorial/GitTutorial.md

 3. Give it the name "goldfish" (or any other name you wish)

-4. Check the ☑️"Initialize this repository with a README" box
+4. Check ☑️**Initialize this repository with a README**

-5. Check the \[x\]"Initialize this repository with a README" box

-6. Click "Create repository"
+5. Click "Create repository"

 ### TO DO \#2: Upload a file to the repository